dontmitch/dontmitch.github.io/_posts/2019-12-26-empathy-building-at-work.md

 The expert version of this exercise is where things really get interesting.
 Your goal is to predict what people will actually _say_ in a meeting.
 That involves not just understanding the what and why of their reaction, but also the how: how will that reaction translate into words?

 This isn't as straightforward as it might seem.
 People don't always say what they mean or feel, especially in a work setting.
-Work communication tends to involve more subtlety and/or nicety.
+Work communication tends to involve more subtlety or nicety, not to mention body language.
 Therefore, even if you understand the what and why of a person's reaction, predicting how that translates into what they say can take serious practice.

 Maybe Bob suddenly starts agreeing with Carol despite appearing frustrated by her proposal.
 Why might that be?
 Perhaps he's placating Carol but actually intends to escalate the issue to their boss.